 - cream cheese (Philadelphia is my favorite.
 Full fat or fat free)

 - mayo (this is found in most recipes)

 - sour cream (it is amazing in almost every dip)

 - seasoning (onion powder, garlic powder, chili powder, paprika, nutmeg, etc.)

 - red peppers (adds some color, sweetness AND crunch)

 - water chestnuts (adds a fresh crunch)

-How to INTENSIFY the flavors of you spinach dip!
+How to INTENSIFY the flavors of your dip!

-You can intensify the flavor of you spinach dip by adding any of the following:
+You can intensify the flavor of your dip by adding any of the following: